-In short, the United States of America has a very diverse population, however you want to phrase it.
+In short, the United States of America and the such as, for example, Pennsylvania, have a very diverse population, however you want to phrase it.
 We are going to try and untangle the races and ethnic groups you can find in the US.

 There are six racial categories that Americans recognize as being a part of their population.
 In 2017, 76% percent went to European Americans and about 13% to African Americans.
 Native Americans made 1.3% of the population, while the percentage of Native Hawaiians was so low, it could be written off as a statistical margin of error – 0.2%.
 Asian Americans fared better, with 5.8% of the population.
 2.7% belongs to people of mixed races, and there is an additional category that the US Census Bureau doesn’t officially recognize – other, with around 6%.

 People sometimes get confused with the issue of Hispanics in the US, regarding whether they are a race or ethnicity.
 As it turns out, they do not fall exclusively into any race, and the Census Bureau explains on their website: “Hispanics may be of any race, so also are included in applicable race categories”.

 There are several large ethnic groups in the US.
 In the first half of the 10s, 14.7% of the population was German.
 African Americans that were not Hispanic followed close behind with 13.3%.
 After that, we have the Mexicans, the Irish, and the English – in that order.
 People who identify as Americans, instead of using another term relevant to their origin, make up 7.2% of the population.
 There is 0.9% that is taken up by the Filipinos, as the smallest large ethnic group in the US.
 This information was released by the US Census Bureau via the American Community Survey, or ACS.